 A 13-MHz crystal (±50 ppm or better) is directly connected to X13IN and X13 without the need for external capacitors.
-Both les have a programmable trim capability for adjusting the brichip load capacitance supplied to the crystal.
+Both ICs have a programmable trim capability for adjusting the on-chip load capacitance supplied to the crystal.
+The Radio Frequency (RF) circuitry has on-chip decoupling capacitors.
+Both devices are powered from a 2.7V to 3.6V DC supply.
+Both devices can be shutdown to a fully static state using the PD pin.